athos/Postmortem/README.md

 ;      :sum [0 1 3 6 10 15]}
 ```

-Note that once you call `frequencies`, all the log entries will be
+Note that once you call `stats`, all the log entries will be
 *completed*, as with the `logs` fn.

+For those who are using older versions (<= 0.4.0), `pm/stats` is the new name
+for `pm/frequencies` added in 0.4.1.
+They can be used totally interchangeablly.
+Now `pm/stats` is recommended for primary use.

 Analogous to `logs`, `reset!` is useful to clear the whole log data at a time,
 rathar than clearing each individual log entry one by one calling `reset-key!`: